Metro areas with the best, worst markets for STEM workers

 To view the full report and your metro area’s rank, click here.

-- 37Stereotypes hold back girls’ interest in STEM subjectsNew research from Accenture reveals that young people in the United Kingdom and Ireland are most likely to associate a career in science and technology with “doing research” (52 percent), “working in a laboratory” (47 percent) and “wearing a white coat” (33 percent).…
+- 37New research from Accenture reveals that young people in the United Kingdom and Ireland are most likely to associate a career in science and technology with “doing research” (52 percent), “working in a laboratory” (47 percent) and “wearing a white coat” (33 percent).
+The study found that girls are more…

 - 33Female members of corporate boards of directors are nearly twice as likely as their male counterparts to have professional technology experience, according to new research from Accenture.
 To understand the gender composition of corporate boards and the role technology plays in the careers of female board members, Accenture examined women’s…